-The second approach, which is due to Hendy and Penny [21], does branch-and-bound on the sequences, in parallel to the enumeration of all possible tree topologies.
-The idea is that adding branches to a tree can only increase its length.
-Hence we start with the first three taxa, build the only possible unrooted tree for them and compute its length.
+This approach, which is due to Hendy and Penny [22], does branch-and-bound on the sequences, in parallel to the enumeration of all possible trees.
+The idea is that adding branches to a tree can only increase the total cost.
+Hence we start with the first three taxa, build the only possible unrooted tree for them and compute its cost.
 Then, in an iterative fashion, we add the other taxa-one at a time, in all possible ways (i.e., at all edges existing so far, see Figure 6.2 for the first and second iteration).
 This way, we would generate all possible unrooted trees.
-By proceeding in a depth-first order, we can bound or search: Whenever one of the trees already has length larger than the best solution computed so far, the procedure stops, otherwise it is continued by adding the next taxon, etc. This approach may be used for finding the maximum parsimony tree for up to 20 taxa.
+By proceeding in a depth-first order, we can bound our search: Whenever one of the trees already has cost larger than the best solution computed so far, the procedure stops, otherwise it is continued by adding the next taxon, etc. This approach may be used for finding a maximum parsimony tree for up to 20 taxa.
 The actual speedup that can be achieved depends on the input alignment, however.
 In a worst case scenario, the actual speedup may be quite small.